circleci/circleci-docs/jekyll/_cci2/oss.md

 Many open source projects accept PRs from forked repositories.
 Building these PRs is an effective way to catch bugs before manually reviewing changes.

 By default, CircleCI does not build PRs from forked repositories.
-To change this setting, go to the **Advanced Settings** of your project and set the **Build forked pull requests** option to _On_.
+To change this setting, go to the **Project Settings>Advanced** of your project and set the **Build forked pull requests** option to _On_.

 **Note:** If a user submits a pull request to your repository from a fork, but no pipeline is triggered, then the user most likely is following a project fork on their personal account rather than the project itself of CircleCi, causing the jobs to trigger under the user's personal account and not the organization account.
 To resolve this issue, have the user unfollow their fork of the project on CircleCI and instead follow the source project.
 This will trigger their jobs to run under the organization when they submit pull requests.